Traffic message channel: Czechia

 TELEASIST – (TMC service switched off in 2017) was transmitted on radio network of Český rozhlas Radiožurnál and available countrywide.
 Information were provided by Teleasist together with Global Assistance.

-DIC PRAHA – (TMC service switched off in 2017) was transmitted on Prague frequency of Český rozhlas Plus – 92.6 MHz, provided detailed traffic information in Czech capital city.

 Denmark

 The free TMC service DK-TMC in Denmark is operated by Vejdirektoratet or DRD (Danish Road Directorate).
 It is broadcast on DR P1, P3 and P4.
 DRD is also responsible for the location table.
 The current version is 11.1 and contains around 10,000 location codes.

 Finland

 V-Traffic, the commercial service in Finland, is provided by MediaMobile since 2007.
 The service covers the largest cities and roads 1–999, covering the whole country.
 TMC messages are broadcast nationally on Yle Radio Suomi.
 V-Traffic uses several information sources to broadcast validated traffic data, including floating car data as well as data from public authorities, traffic cameras, radio stations, road users and several partnership companies.
 The service is encrypted, based on specifications set by the TISA.
-The service is available on the majority of navigation units sold in new cars, such as Volkswagen, Audi, Seat, Opel, Volvo, Toyota, Lexus, Mercedez-Benz, Subaru, Suzuki and Skoda, as well as portable navigation devices from Garmin.
+The service is available on the majority of navigation units sold in new cars, such as Volkswagen, Audi, Seat, Opel, Volvo, Toyota, Lexus, Mercedes-Benz, Subaru, Suzuki and Skoda, as well as portable navigation devices from Garmin.

 The location table is public and provided by Finnish Traffic Agency.
 The latest version, V2.1, contains approximately 28.000 locations points.